Summer Acting Academy

 our 2019 program!
 Each academy culminates in a final presentation and

 This year we will continue our successful overnight Teen Academy for ages 12-18!
 Students can also sign up for the day only (11 year olds are eligible to participate without the overnight option).

 In addition to intensive training, participants will have the opportunity to see a West Virginia Public Theatre play, participate in an on-camera and evening workshop and go swimming at the WVU Recreation Center!

 Please call the WVU Theatre & Dance office at (304) 293-2020 to inquire about financial aid opportunities.

 The Young Academy (ages 7-11)

-This course will introduce students to the Laban method, a formal system for observing, understanding and analyzing movement.
-Through the use of structured movement improvisations, increase movement awareness of self and others, and then use that awareness to create a group movement piece for the showcase performance.
+This course will introduce students to the Viewpoints, a system for observing, understanding and analyzing movement.
+Through the use of structured movement improvisations, increase movement awareness of yourself and others, and then use that awareness to create a group movement piece for the showcase performance.